PSA Method Calculator

 PSA (Perfect Sensitivity Approximation) starts wide — round 1 spans 0.5× to 1.5× of your base — so even a bad starting guess gets corrected fast.
 After each pick, the range shrinks toward your preference, ending around ±5% by round 7.

-Unlike static formulas (eDPI matching, cm/360), this PSA method mouse sensitivity workflow tunes to your aim style: flick-heavy or tracking-heavy, wrist or arm.
+Unlike static sensitivity formulas, this PSA method mouse sensitivity workflow tunes to your aim style: flick-heavy or tracking-heavy, wrist or arm.
 The output is a number that already feels right, not one you'll fight for a week.

 • Converges fast 50% range → ~5% in 7 rounds